Skip to Content

 Learn how to make the coolest shrunken apple heads for Halloween decorating, parties, and centerpieces!
 These are easy and kids love them.

 Skills Required: None.
-Even if you’ve never crafted before, you’ll be able to make a shrunken apple head.
+Even if you’ve never crafted before, you’ll be able to make these.
 The only thing to keep in mind is you’ll be using a knife for carving.
 Little kids probably won’t be able to participate and older kids should be supervised.
 Safety first!

 Well, Vincent wasn’t just a voice and film actor, my friends.
 He also had a craft kit for shrunken apple heads released around 1975 with Milton Bradley.
 “Create your own collection of delightful shrunken heads.”